easyrun32/matrixx-ecommerce/README.md

-# To start create a Key.js in config
+# To start create a Key.js in config directory located in client/src/config

 # copy paste your firebase key and stripe key in here